julianwachholz/django-sqids/README.md

 1. `DJANGO_SQIDS_MIN_LENGTH`: default minimum length
 2. `DJANGO_SQIDS_ALPHABET`: default alphabet

-`SqidsField` does not reqiure any arguments but the following arguments can be supplied to modify its behavior.
+`SqidsField` does not require any arguments but the following arguments can be supplied to modify its behavior.

 | Name              |                       Description                       | Example                                                     |
 | ----------------- | :-----------------------------------------------------: | ----------------------------------------------------------- |